django-import-export/django-import-export/docs/bulk_import.rst

 Bulk imports
 =============

-django-import-export provides a 'bulk mode' to improve the performance of importing large datasets.
+import-export provides a 'bulk mode' to improve the performance of importing large datasets.

-In normal operation, django-import-export will call ``instance.save()`` as each row in a dataset is processed.
+In normal operation, import-export will call ``instance.save()`` as each row in a dataset is processed.
 Bulk mode means that ``instance.save()`` is not called, and instances are instead added to temporary lists.
 Once the number of rows processed matches the ``batch_size`` value, then either ``bulk_create()`` or ``bulk_update()`` is called.